F5Networks/f5-ci-docs/docs/tutorials/bigip-ha.rst

 .. figure:: /_static/media/bigip-ha.png
    :alt: A diagram showing a BIG-IP active-standby device pair and 2 BIG-IP Controllers, running on separate nodes in a Kubernetes Cluster.
    :scale: 65%

-.. [#cccl] See `Introduction to F5 Common Controller Core Library <https://devcentral.f5.com/articles/introduction-to-f5-common-controller-core-library-cccl-28355>`_ on DevCentral for more information.

 BIG-IP config sync
 ------------------